 That’s when it occurred to me something I’ve observed numerous times, but never put into words.

-Sometimes they don’t know how well they are doing.
+Sometimes people don’t know how well they are doing.

 Take my good friend Artie Davis as an example.
-His church is mega impacting Orangeburg, SC.
+His church is a mega impact on the small town of Orangeburg, SC.
 I would love to see the church I pastor have half the influence in the community where I live.
 Artie also leads The Sticks Network of churches ministering in small towns.
-The impact of those church is amazing every year when I attend their conference.
+The impact of those church is amazing every year I attended their conference.

 Many times the small city pastors compare themselves to the big city churches.
 They compare numbers rather than progress.
 They compare size rather than context.
 They compare notoriety rather than influence.